mlashcorp/no_generals_problem/content/posts/0/index.md

 ## Starting point

-Post 1 begins with a foundational transformer decision: normalization placement.
+Post 1 begins with normalization placement: a small architectural change with potentially large effects on training dynamics.

-At code level, the difference is small.
-At training-dynamics level, the consequences can be large.

-That asymmetry -- small structural edits, large behavioral effects -- is exactly what this series is designed to study.

 ## References